-Even if you have a range repeater, there are ways to maximize your wifi signal within the home.
-For example, the best location to place your Wi-Fi range extender is 1/2 between your personal computer and the wireless router.
+Even if you have a range repeater, there are ways to maximize your WiFi signal within the home.
+For example, the best location to place your WiFi range extender is 1/2 between your PS4 or Xbox One and the wireless router.

-WikiHow also gives you a great overview on how to improve Wi-Fi reception, but we'd also like to mention some of the most important details:
+PCMag also gives you a great overview on how to improve WiFi reception, but we’d also like to mention some of the most important details:

 - The layout of your home has a huge impact on performance.
 If there is bulky furniture in the middle of a room, this will impede signal so move it towards the wall instead.

-- Keep the router in a clear area.
-While under your desk may be convenient, it starts weakening the signal before it's barely left the first room!
+- Keep the router in a clear area and in the middle of your room, if possible.
+While under your desk may be convenient, it starts weakening the signal before it’s barely left the first room!

 - Control applications and programs on your computer that hog bandwidth.
 These are usually graphics intensive video games, but you can set caps on them from your ISP’s router settings or a third-party software.

-Whether you're fixing spotty coverage or simply widening the area that you already have, wifi range boosters are a cheaper option than buying a whole new router and do just as well, if not better.
+Whether you’re fixing spotty coverage of your gaming room or simply widening the area that you already have, WiFi range boosters are a cheaper option than buying a whole new router and do just as well, if not better.

-Do you already have a preferred extender?
+Do you already have a preferred extender for your PS4 or Xbox One?
 Tell us about it in the comments below!